wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/its-path-planner-plugin.rst

 .. use-its-path-planner-plugin:

-ITS Path Planner |ros| Navigation Plugin
+ITS Path Planner ROS 2 Navigation Plugin
 ========================================

-Intelligent Sampling and Two-Way Search (ITS) global path planner is an |intel| patented algorithm.
+Intelligent Sampling and Two-Way Search (ITS) global path planner is an Intel® patented algorithm.

-The ITS Plugin for the |ros| Navigation 2 application plugin is a global path planner module that is based on Intelligent sampling and Two-way Search (ITS).
+The ITS Plugin for the ROS 2 Navigation 2 application plugin is a global path planner module that is based on Intelligent sampling and Two-way Search (ITS).